 Here are the ten best ways not to write a symphony:

 1. Decide that you want to write a symphony

-The urge to write a symphony seems like the obvious first step, but it is the first step in not writing one.
-Pretty much anyone who has seen the film Amadeus, walked out with the fantasy about writing a symphony – but how many actually did?
+The urge to write a symphony seems like the obvious first step, but it is actually the first step towards not writing one.
+Pretty much anyone who has seen the film Amadeus walked out with the fantasy to write a symphony — but how many actually do?
 The dream of writing a symphony is so common that you probably don’t want to write one anymore, which may be a good thing, but we’ll never know.

-9. Tell someone else what they need to do to start writing their symphony
+9. Tell someone else what they need to do to start writing a symphony

-Having a composer friend is great, and you will admire their unique brain and different ways of thinking about music.
-You will tell them they should really write a symphony, and give them all sorts of advice on where to start.
-You’ll hear a midi playback mock-up, and with seemingly selfless encouragement tell them to, “Keep at it.
+Tell a friend they should totally write a symphony, and give them all sorts of advice on where to start.
+Once they start, have them show you what they have come up with, and with seemingly selfless encouragement, tell them to “Keep at it.
 It’s getting close!”
 All the while, you keep your non-symphony in the back of your head, and vicariously live through your friend.

 10. Award speech fantasy

 Fantasizing about giving a witty yet humble Pulitzer Prize for Music acceptance speech, or sitting down for an intimate conversation with Alex Ross for your feature in the New Yorker, are both products of a creative mind, but neither requires that you write anything.
 If you’ve ever seen the film, King of Comedy about Rupert Pupkin (played by De Niro), you’ll know what happens when your imagination does all the heavy lifting.
 While it’s fun to imagine all the faces of those who did not recognize your genius, you still haven’t written a symphony.